 can be accessed only by authorized administrators.
 If the key is downloaded by

-the GUI, the key files on Kernun as well as the
+the GUI, the key files on Kernun UTM as well as the

-removed when the GUI connects to Kernun with the downloaded key for
+removed when the GUI connects to Kernun UTM with the downloaded key for

 the first time.